 No Kapre, But The Fish Want Blood!

-Martina and I skipped the albularyo, but we did take a motorbike ride around the beautiful island and found our way to the famous Balete Tree.
+Martina and I decided to skip the albularyo, but we did take a motorbike ride around the beautiful island and found our way to the famous Balete Tree.
 You pay a ₱10 entrance fee, which allows you to hang out in their fish spa, a makeshift pond in front of the mystical tree.

 The pond has fish of difference sizes.
 Their mission in life: to nibble the dead skin cells off your toes.
 I forgot I had a wound on my foot that day, so I screamed in pain when the big fish went straight to suck on my wound.
 My fellow travelers laughed.

 In Manila, we are often warned to stay away from Balete trees or get hexed by the elementals that live there.
 But in Siquijor, we were more than welcome to sit right next to the Balete tree, which is over 400 years old.
 You may even enjoy a fresh coconut for ₱30.

 There’s also a souvenir shop in the property, where you can purchase nuts, local delicacies, voodoo dolls, key chains, amulets (which look like the one my grandfather gave me when I was a kid), and of course, love potions!
 Inside the bottle are herbs and plants gathered by Siquijor’s albularyos and prepared with special chants and rituals.

 I purchased a small bottle for Sophia for ₱200.
 The saleslady gave me a major disclaimer: It will not make people fall in love with you, but make them feel better around you (loosely translated from “Gagaan ang loob sa ‘yo”).
 They should change the label to “like potion,” or better yet, “Tequila shot,” or if I may a little more sarcastic: “You’re so desperate for the love potion to work that you will start acting overconfident, overeager, or awkward around people so you’re bound to elicit reactions.”

 Instructions for use: Fill up the bottle with your favorite perfume or cologne.
 When you mix it with perfume and use it as your daily scent, the “magic” will supposedly start taking effect.